awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 1. \(Optional\) Expand the **Task roles, network mode** section to specify the following:

-   1. For **Task role**, choose the an IAM role to assign to the task\.
+   1. For **Task role**, choose the IAM role to assign to the task\.
 A task IAM role provides permissions for the containers in a task to call AWS APIs\.

    1. For **Network mode**, choose the network mode to use\.
 The default is **awsvpc** mode\.
 For more information, see [Amazon ECS task networking](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html)\.

-      If you choose **bridge** for the network mode, choose **Previous**, and then under **Port mappings**, for **Host port**, specify the port number on the container instance to reserve for your container\.
+      If you choose **bridge** for the network mode, choose **Previous**, and then under **Port mappings**, for **Host port**, enter the port number on the container instance to reserve for your container\.

 1. \(Optional\) The **Storage** section is used to expand the amount of ephemeral storage for tasks hosted on Fargate as well as add a data volume configuration for the task\.

-   1. For **Amount**, to expand the available ephemeral storage beyond the default value of 20 GiB for your Fargate tasks, specify a value up to 200 GiB\.
+   1. To expand the available ephemeral storage beyond the default value of 20 GiB for your Fargate tasks, for **Amount**, enter a value up to 200 GiB\.

-1. \(Optional\) Choose **Add volume** to add a data volume configuration for the task\.
+1. \(Optional\) To add a data volume configuration for the task, choose **Add volume** \.
 For each data volume, complete the following steps\.

    1. For **Volume type**, choose **Bind mount**\.

-   1. For **Volume name**, specify a name for the data volume\.
+   1. For **Volume name**, enter a name for the data volume\.
 The data volume name is used when creating a container mount point in a later step\.

    1. Expand the **Container mount points** section and choose **Add**\.